VictorSithole/bankaccounts/README.md

 Get username,password and database name for the h2 database instance in the application properties.

+Check also unit test on the unit test package.

 **Recommendations for the live environment:**

 1. Check all transactions using security token, userid, or login key(jwt).